Skip to main content

 Salt Lake City , UT 84132

 Dr. Green is an attending physician at Primary Children’s Hospital where he manages an inpatient and outpatient pediatric rehabilitation service.
-He cares for children with cerebral palsy, acquired brain injuries, neuromuscular disorders, spinal cord injuries, peripheral nerve injuries, torticollis and many other physical disabilities.
-Dr. Green performs spasticity management (including intramuscular injections of Botulinum toxin and phenol), intrathecal baclofen pump management and electrophysiology for selective dorsal rhizotomy.
+He cares for children with cerebral palsy, acquired brain injuries, neuromuscular disorders, spinal cord injuries, peripheral nerve injuries, and torticollis, among other physical disabilities.
+Dr. Green performs spasticity management (including intramuscular injections of Botulinum toxin and phenol), intrathecal baclofen pump management, and electrophysiology for selective dorsal rhizotomy.

-Dr. Green’s primary goal is to promote the best outcome and best situation for each patient, and be supportive of their needs and situation.
-He is an advocate for patients and their families, as well as strives to optimize patient care.
+Dr. Green’s primary goal is to promote the best outcomes and best situations for each patient, and to be supportive of their needs.
+He is an advocate for patients and their families and strives to optimize patient care.
 Dr. Green is continuously working toward improving the lives of children and adults with physical disabilities.

-Dr. Green is Board Certified in the American Board of Physical Medicine & Rehabilitation in General Physical Medicine & Rehabilitation; Pediatric Rehabilitation Medicine Subspecialty; and Brain Injury Medicine Subspecialty.
-He is a member of the American Academy of Physical Medicine and Rehabilitation and has been on multiple executive committees.
+Dr. Green is Board Certified by the American Board of Physical Medicine & Rehabilitation in General Physical Medicine & Rehabilitation; Pediatric Rehabilitation Medicine Subspecialty; and Brain Injury Medicine Subspecialty.
+He is a member of the American Academy of Physical Medicine and Rehabilitation and has served on multiple executive committees.

 Board Certification